-Current Anthropology Courses: Fall 2016
+Current Anthropology Courses: J Term 2020

 This class is an introduction to the discipline of Anthropology–the study of humans and human society.
 Throughout the course we will explore numerous dimensions of the human condition including the biological evolution of our species, the development of social complexity and cultural variation over time and space, and the way in which contemporary processes impact different communities around the world.

 Current evolutionary theory applied to the evidence for human evolution; human genetics and natural selection today; genetic and environmental factors in the origin of the human family; introduction to primate behavior and ecology.
 Biological anthropology focuses on describing and explaining the range of human biological diversity.

 Anthropology 239: Ancient Civilization & Empire, Professor Namita Sugandhi

 This class is an introduction to the rise and fall of early complex societies around the world.
 Throughout the semester we will survey the development of ancient states and empires in both the Old and New Worlds, and examine the archaeological evidence that is used to study these societies.
 From the rise of Ancient Egypt to the collapse of the Mayan civilization, we will examine questions such as the definition of states and civilizations as well as the reasons for their change over time.